ad-mz/R-studio/iris-dataset-analysis.md

 ```

 ![](iris-dataset-analysis_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-Add a trend line since it’s a scatterplot, to see the correlation better
+Adding a trend line since it’s a scatterplot, to see the correlation
+better.

 ``` r
 ggplot(df,